Risk Management

 Every Club, Association (and their affiliated clubs), Regional Branches and Referee Branches affiliated to Football NSW are provided with a range of insurances under the Football NSW Insurance Scheme, which provides cover for:

 • Personal Accident Insurance – covers participant and volunteer injury.
-Benefits include non-Medicare medical expenses, Physiotherapy, Ambulance, loss of income benefit (max. $250 week), Student tutoring benefit.
-Note some exclusions apply, benefits are subject to policy terms.
+Benefits include Capital Benefits, non-Medicare medical expenses, Physiotherapy, Ambulance, loss of income benefit, Student tutoring benefit.
+Note this is provided as general information only.
+Some exclusions apply, benefits noted are subject to policy terms.

 • Public and Product liability insurance